 - Drop by the merch booth before the show starts.

 - The bands might run out of your size if it’s far into the tour so hit them up beforehand.
 You will also avoid the long lines after the show.
 Note: Poster and vinyl purchases are the exception if you want them to remain in good condition.

 - Don’t start a fight.

 - It should be obvious but we are putting this one in anyway.
 If you are anywhere near the front during a show try to make friends with those around you.
 Nobody likes people who randomly start throwing punches to get to the barricade.
 Also, don’t push back.
 There are literally thousands of people who can easily slam the strongest man into the barricade so just ease up.
-As a side note; if you’re going to be up front bend your legs a little to keep blood circulating so you can stand in one place from the opener to the headliner.
+Side note: if you’re going to be up front, bend your legs to keep blood circulating so you can stand in one place for longer.

 - If you’re in the first five rows of the pit, you’re not a photographer.

 - We get it.
 You want to tell your friends about how close you were and how you almost touched the lead singer.
 But holding your phone up the entire show to snag photos or video just gets obnoxious and in the way.
 If you really want a picture up close convince one of the photographers on the other side of the barricade to snag a picture of you.
 Your blurry close up picture of the lead singer isn’t worth your safety or breaking your phone.
 If you are really interested in being a photographer email us and we’ll see what we can do about putting you on the other side of the barricade.